mui/material-ui/docs/src/pages/demos/pickers/pickers.md

 ---
+title: Date Picker, Time Picker React component
 components: TextField
 ---

 # Pickers

-Pickers provide a simple way to select a single value from a pre-determined set.
+<p class="description">Pickers provide a simple way to select a single value from a pre-determined set.</p>

 - On mobile, pickers are best suited for display in confirmation dialog.
 - For inline display, such as on a form, consider using compact controls such as segmented dropdown buttons.